 A couple of days before our trip to Bangladesh we were warned about potential “chaos” due to the decisions of the local war crimes tribunal.
 We travel to many challenging regions, but don’t take unnecessary risks, and as such we decided to move our trip to a later date.

 The portfolio had a very active month.
 Our greatest tragedy struck in Thailand where a portfolio company which manufactures electronics announced a 40% uptick in its earnings – on the same day when one of its factories was destroyed in a fire.
 The company shares fell 35%.
 Fortunately, the fund maintains a well-diversified portfolio, and the fund's Pakistani cement firms provided a good counterbalance by surging 25% during the month, and the fund's South African airline reached almost similar numbers by increasing 20% thanks to falling oil prices.

 Saudi Arabia is still inaccessible to tourists, but the country holds a lot of promise due to its sizeable population and continuing reforms.
 The opening of the Riyadh stock exchange to foreign investors is a part of these larger changes.
 In December, we visited companies in both Jeddah and Riyadh.
 CEOs were hopeful despite the shock therapy the local exchanges had undergone due to the falling oil prices.
 Many companies hold some promise, but we are still waiting for more attractive pricing.

 The streets of Cairo did not reflect the oil-infected negative mood, but were upbeat thanks to the continuing reforms and policy changes.
 We met with companies from several industries, of which construction sector seemed most interesting.
 There is plenty to build as the country still has a shortage of over three million houses.
-We made an investment into a real estate-focused bank with a portfolio of thousands of apartments.
+The fund made an investment into a real estate-focused bank with a portfolio of thousands of apartments.